 There are things that we can do to manage this.

 Our natural eye and hair color are given to us as determined by our DNA.
 If our natural hair color is a sandy brown and we have hazel, grey or blue eyes….
 Then no matter what we do, our hair will always continually grow in sandy brown and we will always have blue eyes.
 There’s nothing that we can do about that.
-As far as our hair is concerned, we CAN use hair products that will reduce the amount of DHT which is secreted through are sebaceous glands, consequently laying on the scalp and eventually leading to miniaturization.
+As far as our hair is concerned, we CAN use hair products that will reduce the amount of DHT and the binding of 5alpha reductase activity which is secreted through are sebaceous glands, consequently laying on the scalp and eventually leading to miniaturization.
 We CAN do something about that.
-We can ingest DHT blockers to manage hereditary hair loss.
-And we can also use stimulators to increase blood flow and also block DHT topically.
-Stem cell therapies, caffeine-enriched shampoos, astressin-b peptides, blockers added to shampoos, nanoplex therapies … The list goes on .
+We can ingest DHT blockers to manage hereditary and nutritional-related hair loss.
+We can also use stimulators to increase blood flow and also block DHT topically.
+FDA cleared light therapy, Stem cell therapies, caffeine-enriched shampoos, astressin-b peptides, blockers added to shampoos, nanoplex therapies … The list goes on .

 There are also natural therapies that we can ingest to manage estrogen levels and testosterone thereby increasing your chances of keeping your hormones level.
 But, whenever you cease taking them, your natural declining hormonal levels will eventually take over and you will experience the loss and diffusion once again.
 The key is to maintain use of all these products-all at the same time or, ‘walk, talk and chew gum all at the same time while managing your hair’s issues.’
 Be diligent and do it ALL THE TIME.

 Get yearly physicals and blood tests and listen to your body.
-Keeping on top of your blood tests will alert you to the fact if your iron storage is low common your estrogen or testosterone levels, thyroid levels or immunoglobulins levels are out of sync.
-Vitamin D levels can be managed eating improper bodily function, homeostasis and thereby, by hair growth.
+Keeping on top of your blood tests will alert you to the fact if your iron storage is low or if your estrogen or testosterone levels, thyroid levels or immunoglobulins levels are out of sync.
+Vitamin D levels can be managed with supplements and sunlight.
+This brings about homeostasis and thereby, hair growth.